-Have You Been Accused of a DUI in Ft.
-Lauderdale?
+Have You Been Accused of a DUI in Florida?

 You’ve been accused of a DUI.
 Now what?
-The legal team at Meldon Law works hard at protecting the rights of individuals accused of drunk driving in Ft.
-Lauderdale.
+The Fort Lauderdale DUI attorneys at Meldon Law works hard at protecting the rights of individuals accused of drunk driving.
 Timing is extremely important in these cases, so please contact our office today for more information.

 To convict you of DUI, the prosecutor must prove that you were in physical control of a vehicle while: